evefonwu/aqi-dashboard/README.md

 - retrieving user saved locations from database
 - api route will fetch air quality data for all saved locations with a Promise.all for a combined result

-client-side data fetching with useSWR for caching, automatic refreshes and retries:
+client-side data fetching with useSWR for caching, automatic refreshes and retries

-- configured to automatically refreshes every 3 hours, revalidate when window regains focus, and revalidate on browser re-connection

 # Project In Progress ~